 Our students have successfully pursued professions in museums, libraries, cultural institutions, and universities, as well as many other career paths.

-The minor in Art History introduces students to the field and gives a broad survey from ancient to modern art.
+The minor in Art History introduces students to the field and gives a broad survey from Ancient to Modern Art.
 The minor is designed for students who want to combine Art History with another major area.
 With this background, students may be eligible to apply for graduate work in art history.
 Familiarity with a modern language is strongly recommended.
+Studio art majors who wish to minor in Art History are required to take a total of five Art History classes to complete the minor.

 The Art History program takes advantage of Arcadia’s support for off-campus study to offer many opportunities for students to encounter works of art in person both locally and internationally.
 Through field trips, Global Field Study courses, and study abroad programs, students travel outside the classroom to experience firsthand the world’s visual treasures.